cac-at-ula/computer-vision-2017-2/homeworks/0/README.md

 2. 6 if non-recursive and recursive search are working
 3. 7 if 1 and 2, plus clear code, good comments

+## Submission

+1. Submissions are through Platea.
+2. Submission must include just the file CVHelper.py compressed as a zip file
+3. The zip file must be named homework_0_rut.zip